By Marina Joseph – Art in Tanzania internship

 Digital Technologies Transforming Finance

 The issue with obsolete systems is that data is likely scattered throughout the organization.
-Advanced predictive analytics helps CFOs and leaders to develop core processes with data and insights that improve accuracy in predicting revenue and detecting industry patterns, enabling them to avoid market risks and possible stumbling blocks.
+Advanced predictive analytics helps CFOs and leaders develop core processes with data and insights that improve accuracy in predicting revenue and detecting industry patterns, enabling them to avoid market risks and possible stumbling blocks.
 When old systems were used, it took weeks to get the data and insights needed to make educated decisions.
 Finance executives and accounting team managers will cut administrative expenses while growing job volumes.

-Cloud-based Infrastructure and Software-as-a Service (SaaS)
+Cloud-based Infrastructure and Software-as-a-service (SaaS)

 Robotic Process Automation (RPA)